charlesvill/ObsidianVault/C++/Foundations of C++.md

 	- in reality these are really just class objects, not so much structs (structs can only hold data, not functions as members)
 - what is grammar and what does it have to do with parsing?
 	- grammar is in the context of programming the process of creating rules for your program to abide by using a sort of technicaly notation such as the rules of the order of operation for a calculator
+#### reflections on design patterns
+- in regards to structuring this larger function where giving the computer a grammar or rules to follow, he doesnt define the single logical purpose of this function as one to parse all off the tokens in our calculator project. but instead he makes a function for each rule and includes it in the larger program.